-RFP process, from the evaluation, financial decisions, award, and possible protest

-Evaluation Committee: This is a group of people from various backgrounds who will participate in the evaluation of RFP vendor responses.
+- Procurement Manager: This person is assigned to manage the RFP process on behalf of the agency procuring the system or components, from leading the development of the RFP, through contract negotiation, award, and purchase. - Procurement Officer: This is a person (or office) assigned to oversee adherence to the state's procurement code and provide oversight of the process, from issuance of the RFP through award and possible protest. - General Counsel: Ensures legal sufficiency of any contract terms and conditions as part of the RFP, and in negotiating terms. - Program Manager: The person from the sponsoring agency responsible and accountable for the services and products to be procured. - Subject Matter Experts: People with expertise (e.g., financial analyst who can evaluate bids) to advise during the RFP process, from the evaluation, financial decisions, award, and possible protest. - Evaluation Committee: This is a group of people from various backgrounds who will participate in the evaluation of RFP vendor responses.
 This can include the program manager, such as an agency head, technical staff, and the project manager.
 The committee could also include advisory staff supporting the evaluation process, such as a financial expert, a legal expert, and/or a procurement expert.
-While these experts would not be "voting members" of the committee, they could advise during evaluation
+While these experts would not be "voting members" of the committee, they could advise during evaluation.

-By forming a diverse RFP team of experts, project planners will be able to better manage the RFP process, ensure user needs and requirements are incorporated, comply with legal and procurement rules, and develop a strong RFP to yield the best possible procurement for the sponsoring agency.
+By forming a diverse RFP team of experts, project planners will be able to: (i) manage the RFP process, (ii) ensure user needs and requirements are incorporated, (iii) comply with legal and procurement rules, and (iv) develop a strong RFP to yield the best possible procurement for the sponsoring agency.

-• Develop the Statement of Work (SOW).
-The SOW is meant to provide guidance to the potential vendors of the work, services, products, and type of contract the procuring entity is seeking.
+Develop the Statement of Work (SOW).
+The SOW sets the tone for the project and expectations for the bidders, including the scope of work, objectives, deliverables, and timelines.
 The SOW should include clear and helpful information to support development of the RFP specifications and evaluation criteria to easily identify the differences between vendors.
-Additionally, the SOW should allow some vendor flexibility in the proposed solutions for the work services or products and ensure vendors meet the procuring age work, services, or products, and ensure vendors meet the procuring agency's minimum requirements.
+Additionally, the SOW should allow some vendor procurement needs are met.

-Identify minimum requirements to ensure essential procurement needs are met.
+BEST PRACTICE Identify all requirements to ensure essential